2020 Lectures

 Pathway to Medicine is a lecture designed to educate attendees on the steps involved in the journey that is pursuing a medical career.
 Topics will involve: planning your undergraduate studies, volunteering and extracurriculars, the medical school application timeline, and more.

-Artificial Intelligence in medicine: how it will impact on practice and qualities needed in a physician – Dr. Roberto Trasolini
+Artificial Intelligence in Medicine: How it Will Impact on Practice and Qualities Needed in a Physician – Dr. Roberto Trasolini

 The Past, Present, and Future of Healthcare – Dr. Alissa Craft

-As a leader in healthcare delivery and medical education, Dr. Craft will share her immensely valuable experience to help lead future physicians towards success.
-At uncertain times like today, the role of a doctor is more important than ever and Dr Craft hopes to guide future physicians through the importance of collaboration, the technology available to assist patients and the increasing number of options that this field presents.
+As a leader in healthcare delivery and medical education, Dr. Craft will share her immensely valuable experience to help lead future physicians toward success.
+At uncertain times like today, the role of a doctor is more important than ever and Dr Craft hopes to guide future physicians through the importance of collaboration, the technology available to assist patients, and the increasing number of options that this field presents.

 2019 Lectures

-Creating a Stand Out Application – Veronika Zaytseva
+Creating a Stand-Out Application – Veronika Zaytseva

 Introduction to Forensic Pathology – Dr. Matthew Orde